France elects record number of women to parliament

 By Jemima Kelly

-PARIS France voted a record number of women into parliament, election results showed on Monday, after President Emmanuel Macron's victorious Republic on the Move (LREM) party fielded a gender-balanced candidate list.
+PARIS (Reuters) - France voted a record number of women into parliament, election results showed on Monday, after President Emmanuel Macron's victorious Republic on the Move (LREM) party fielded a gender-balanced candidate list.

 Of the 577 newly elected lawmakers, 223 were female, beating the previous record of 155 set after the last election.